debashishthakur/db-GPT/project/README.md

 - **requirements.txt**: This file lists all the required dependencies for the project.
 Before running the application, make sure to install these dependencies.

 ## Getting Started

-To run the application, follow these steps:

-1. **Install Dependencies**: Open a terminal and navigate to the project directory.
-Run the following command to install the required Python packages:

-## Getting Started